Red Light Therapy for Rosacea

 How to Treat Rosacea?

-Given that rosacea is primarily an inflammation of the skin, common treatments revolve around reducing said inflammation.
+Given that rosacea is primarily an inflammation of the skin and visible blood vessels, common treatments revolve around reducing said inflammation.
 Many people will use skin creams to treat it.
 While those creams often do reduce inflammation over time, the relief is often fleeting and can even return rather quickly.

 Instead, the method of treatment we at Lifepro like to focus on is called “Red Light Therapy”.
 There are numerous types of LED lights which have differing effects on the skin, but for the purpose of this article, we are going to focus on the color red.
 Red light therapy focuses on increasing the production of energy in your cells, thereby reducing inflammation and promoting healthy skin.